rspeer/wordfreq/README.md

     python3 setup.py install

+Japanese and Chinese have additional external dependencies so that they can be tokenized correctly.

-To handle word frequency lookups in Japanese, you need to additionally install mecab-python3, which itself depends on libmecab-dev.
+To be able to look up word frequencies in Japanese, you need to additionally install mecab-python3, which itself depends on libmecab-dev and its dictionary.
 These commands will install them on Ubuntu:

     sudo apt-get install mecab-ipadic-utf8 libmecab-dev
     pip3 install mecab-python3

+To be able to look up word frequencies in Chinese, you need Jieba, a pure-Python Chinese tokenizer:

+    pip3 install jieba

+These dependencies can also be requested as options when installing wordfreq.
+For example:

+    pip3 install wordfreq[mecab,jieba]

 ## Usage